panchohumeres/panchoMan/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Manual Docker de Francisco Humeres M. (c) 2020
+Manual SSL/TSL de Francisco Humeres M.
 ==================================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   1. Generales <../_sections/general>
-   2. Revisar Logs de Contenedores <../_sections/logs>
-   3. Borrar, Limpiar Contenedores <../_sections/prune>
+   1. Prueba de Concepto <../_sections/concept-test>